juansvisbal/example-design-system-docs/objects/README.md

 ### Objects

+- OOCSS.
+- Design patterns.
+- No cosmetics.
-Styling for layout, no directly related to components or higher-specific visuals
+- Styling for layout, no directly related to components or higher-specific visuals.
+- Begin using classes exclusively.
+- Agnostically named (e.g. .ui- list {} ).

 Examples:
 - Containers